traptinblur/VCID_2023_3rd_place_code/README.md

 ## Inference

-Inference notebook can be found [here](https://www.kaggle.com/code/traptinblur/3rd-place-ensemble-576-8-384-6-224-8#model).
+You can find the checkpoints and inference pipeline [here](https://www.kaggle.com/code/traptinblur/3rd-place-ensemble-576-8-384-6-224-8#model).

 ## License